 How Will I Know If My Cat Has Worms?

-Parasites are often “silent” and you will not know.
-The more common intestinal parasites have adapted so well to their hosts (your cat), that they are living in balance and cause no observable health issues.
-That can always change.
-It is when the parasites become too numerous for one reason or another that the pet’s health is affected.
-Because of their silent nature our best approach is to try to keep our pets completely free of them before the balance becomes disturbed.
+When intestinal parasites are present they often reside silently and you will not know that they are there by looking at your cat or dealing with its litter box.
+The more common intestinal parasites have adapted so well to their host (your cat), that they usually live in balance and cause no observable health issues.
+That can always change when your cat is stressed and its immune system can no longer keep parasite numbers under control.
+It is only when the parasites become too numerous for one reason or another that your pet’s health might be affected.
+Because of their stealthy nature your best approach is to try to keep your pets completely free of them before the balance becomes disturbed.

-It is exceedingly rare to find intestinal parasites in indoor cats living in a one or two-cat home.
-Cats are, by nature, very clean animals and parasites rely on poor sanitation to get around.
-However, when cats are forced into conditions that favor parasites, the most common signs of there presence in older pets are lack luster, brittle hair coat, boniness, listlessness and diarrhea.
-Some of these older pets become picky eaters; in some the opposite occurs and some show no change at all in their eating habits.
-In adult cats with parasite problems, multiple health issues are common.
-This is because the poor sanitation that leads to parasite-overload also increases the cat’s risk of exposure to other diseases and because their parasite burden lessens their resistance to other diseases (and vice versa).
+It is exceedingly rare for me to find intestinal parasites in indoor cats living in a one or two-cat home.
+Cats are by nature very clean animals and parasites rely on poor sanitation to jump from animal to animal.
+However, when cats are forced into conditions that favor parasites, the most common signs of there presence in older pets are lack luster, brittle hair coats, boniness, listlessness and diarrhea.
+Some of these older pets might become picky eaters.
+In a few the opposite occurs.
+But many show no change at all in their eating habits.
+In adult cats with an intestinal parasite problem, multiple unrelated health issues are common.
+It requires a health immune system and body to keep parasite numbers under control.

 How Will My Veterinarian Check For Worms In My Cat Or New Kitten?